Jia Nanfeng: Downfall and death

-On 27 April 300, under the advice of a prince she favored -Sima Lun the Prince of Zhao, Emperor Wu's uncle — Empress Jia decided to eliminate Crown Prince Yu as a threat.
+On 27 April 300, (Note: According to Sima Zhong's biography in Book of Jin, Sima Yu was killed on the guiwei day of the 3rd month of the 1st year of the Yongkang era of his reign.
+This corresponds to 27 Apr 300 on the Julian calendar.) under the advice of a prince she favored -Sima Lun the Prince of Zhao, Emperor Wu's uncle (Note: Sima Lun was Sima Zhao's half-brother and granduncle to Emperor Hui.) — Empress Jia decided to eliminate Crown Prince Yu as a threat.
 She sent assassins and had Crown Prince Yu assassinated.
 Sima Lun, however, had other plans—he wanted to have Empress Jia murder the crown prince so that he could use the murder as an excuse to overthrow her.
 He started a coup less than two weeks later, killing Jia Mi, Zhang, Pei, and other associates of Empress Jia.
-Empress Jia was deposed on the same day (7 May 300) and forced to commit suicide a few days later by drinking "jinxiaojiu" (金屑酒, "wine with gold fragments").
+Empress Jia was deposed on the same day (7 May 300 (Note: According to Sima Zhong's biography in Book of Jin, Jia Nanfeng was deposed as empress and her associates were killed on the guisi day of the 4th month of the 1st year of the Yongkang era of his reign.
+This corresponds to 7 May 300 in the Julian calendar.)) and forced to commit suicide a few days later by drinking "jinxiaojiu" (金屑酒, "wine with gold fragments").